MDL now offers testing for SARS-CoV-2 [COVID-19]

-Coronavirus Disease 2019, or COVID-19, is the name for the respiratory syndrome caused by infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The virus, which has infected and caused deaths of thousands of people worldwide originated in Wuhan City, China.
+Coronavirus Disease 2019 (COVID-19) is an acute respiratory disease caused by a viral infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The virus, which has infected and caused deaths of over 4 million people worldwide, has rapidly escalated to pandemic status since it first appeared in Wuhan, China in December 2019.
 Additional cases have now been reported in the United States.
 An infection with coronavirus 229E, NL63, OC43, or HKU1 is not the same as a COVID-19.
 Patients with COVID-19 are evaluated and cared for differently than patients with common coronavirus diagnosis.

-- Nasopharyngeal swab OR Oropharyngeal swab specimen collection submitted in a OneSwab® transport media vial
+- Nasopharyngeal swab OR Oropharyngeal swab specimen collection submitted in a COVID-OneSwab™ transport media vial

-- NasoswabSwab® specimen collection for adult patients ONLY (may be self-collected on-site)
+- NasoSwab® specimen collection for adult patients ONLY (may be self-collected on-site)

-- Specimens should be refrigerated until ready for transport and shipped with a pre-frozen cold pack within 72 hours of collection
+- Specimens should be refrigerated until ready for transport and shipped within 72 hours of collection

 What are the symptoms of COVID-19?